mdedwards/slippery-chicken/README.md

 Here's a small example of how to work with slippery chicken.
 It's a demo rather than a fully-nuanced piece of music.
 It keeps code length short but illustrates some of the power of the algorithmic approach.
-Think of slippery chicken as a big, (non-artificially) intelligent compiler, but bear in mind that the `make-slippery-chicken` approach is not the only way of cooking something up (e.g. see [this wiki page](https://github.com/mdedwards/slippery-chicken/wiki/How-can-I-'roll-my-own'-slippery-chicken%3F) for another approach)
+Think of slippery chicken as a big (non-artificially) intelligent sequencer or music compiler, but bear in mind that the `make-slippery-chicken` approach is not the only way of cooking something up (e.g. see [this wiki page](https://github.com/mdedwards/slippery-chicken/wiki/How-can-I-'roll-my-own'-slippery-chicken%3F) for another approach)